 Netball - there are 21 attending weekly training sessions.
 We have entered 2 teams into the Fun5z league - P6s team of 8 and P7 team of 9.
 P5s cannot enter the league but they do have 3 festivals they can take part in throughout the season which will help them learn and develop ahead of the league next year.
 P4s will be invited along after Christmas break.
 Grace Harcus (ex-pupil) is coming to help for 4 weeks at training as part of her Young Ambassadors course.

 Ola raised concerns from a couple of parents at football who were asking why last year the fourth team was dropped.
 Parents said that they had not been asked to help, some that they hadn’t had letters to say their children hadn’t been picked for the league teams.
 Children who aren’t picked for a team are lumped together at the end and feel that they are being labelled as not good enough when they would love to play for the school.
-Steven and Ingrid confirmed that squads are comprised of named pupils.
-Those who aren’t picked for a team could turn up and be subs.
+Steven and Ingrid suspected that squads are comprised of named pupils.
+Ola wondered if those who aren’t picked for a team could turn up and be subs.
 Parents feel that they are paying the same for the whole year even though their children haven’t been picked for a team or get a game.
 This practice has been confirmed by the parent reps.
 Clarification to parents from FOGS could go out before the season starts.
 Steven to clarify with Joseph Coyle how the system works.
 It was recommended that the initial letter which goes out should not ask for the annual fee.
 Help with fees for families was raised.
 The question arose of whether football training could take place at school instead of the Pickaquoy Centre to save money too.

 12. FUNDRAISING